peppyhop/shop-search/examples/README.md

 # Shop Search Examples

-This folder contains example implementations demonstrating how to use the `shop-search` library with real-world scenarios using the `anuki.in` domain.
+This folder contains example implementations demonstrating how to use the `shop-client` library with real-world scenarios using the `anuki.in` domain.

 ## 📁 Examples Overview